Wzcjoyce/UEFA-Soccer-Ball-Manager-Game/README.md

 # UEFA-Soccer-Ball-Manager-Game

-This is my individual Final Project from NEU OOD course CS5004
+This is my individual Final Project from NEU Oriented Object Design Course.

 # Note: Please download the menu.gif if you want to play this game